MusemB/credit-card-fraud-detection-simulator/readme.md

 | amt           |transaction amount| numerical   |
 | is_fraud      |fraud status      | categorical |
 | job           |customer job title| categorical |

+to the right of the map are all the transaction categories, which are shown below:

 **transaction categories**
 | variable name |        description            |